Deadjed/Deadjed/README.md

 # About Me
 Hi, I’m @Deadjed!

-I am interested in learning C++ and Unreal engine through projects on here
+I am interested in learning C++ and Unreal engine

 I also enjoy producing/mixing/mastering electronic music which you can find below!